 - Plant oak or beech trees along with grapes, cherry trees, crabapples, hackberries and similar trees and shrubs to provide an inexpensive, natural, renewable food source for wild turkeys.
 Native plants are best because the turkeys will recognize them more easily, and the plants will require less care to produce abundant crops to feed a hungry flock.

 - Minimize the use of herbicides and insecticides that could contaminate foods wild turkeys eat, particularly during the summer when young birds are more susceptible to toxic chemicals.
+Instead, allow turkeys to forage freely and they will eat many bothersome insects.

 Wild turkeys are large game birds with healthy appetites, and they sate those appetites with a wide variety of different foods.
 Birders who know what wild turkeys eat can more easily plan how to find these game birds in the field by visiting areas where food is abundant.
 It is even possible to provide a spot for wild turkeys at a backyard bird-friendly buffet instead of focusing on these birds at the center of a holiday buffet table.